The Joan Crawford Chronicle

-April: Joan terminates and vacates her rented apartment at 8313 Fountain Avenue.
-She gives much of the contents of the apartment to her secretary Betty Barker, which includes; a vacuum cleaner, a card table and all of the canned goods and liquors.
+April: Joan terminates her lease and vacates her rented apartment at 8313 Fountain Avenue.
+She gives much of the contents of the apartment to her secretary Betty Barker which includes; a vacuum cleaner, a card table and all of the canned goods and liquors.

 April 16: Joan hosts the Variety Clubs' convention in New York, which is sponsored by Pepsi-Cola.

 American International Pictures producer James H. Nicholson acts as chairman, with actor Danny Kay honored at the convention.

 Mid-June: Joan signs-on to guest star on the television show "The Sixth Sense" in episode "Dear Joan, We're Going To Scare You To Death".